ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ![Editing a texture](./images/tutPlatformer_05.png)

-You can cover both body and hands, or select the body only.
+You can cover both the body and hands, or select the body only.

 Click the "Save" button in the bottom-left corner.

 We now need to set collision masks for `Robot_Idle` and `Robot_Jump` too.
 Make sure that you shift the axis to 48x96 and calibrate collision masks for both of them.

 ::: tip
-It is also good to make collision offsets same for each of the three sprites, so the robot doesn't clip into the surface when switching its animations and suddenly getting bigger.
+It is also good to make collision offsets same for each of the three sprites, so the robot doesn't clip into the surface when switching its animations while suddenly getting bigger as a collision shape.
 :::

 Now let's set the collision shapes of our crystals and heart bonuses.
 These can be defined as circles.
 Open the `GreenCrystal`, set its collision shape as a "Circle", then click a button called "Image's center" so the axis automatically snaps to needed values, and calibrate the collision shape's radius.